 Construction Management Job Forecast

 The population is growing, and with it comes the need for new buildings and homes.
 Which, in turn, creates more jobs in the construction industry, including construction managers.
-Employment is expected to grow 11 percent through 2030, which is faster than the average for other occupations.
+Employment is expected to grow 5 percent through 2032, which is slightly faster than the national average growth for all occupations.
 If you have the proper degree and experience, along with those certifications, then you should be highly employable.

 Construction efforts are growing, new structures are being built, and old ones are being rebuilt.
 Because the building business is doing well, companies are looking for construction managers to head up the vast amount of projects being taken on.